Strategy ·

 Subject lines:

-• "A special offer just for you"
+• "Special offer for you"

 Content approach: